Evaan2001/GPU-Sudoku-Solver/README.md

 # GPU-Sudoku-Solver
-Here's a highly parallelized program (in CUDA) that solved 1,750,000 sudoku boards/sec by applying constraint propagation
+Here's a highly parallelized program (in CUDA) that solved 1,750,000 sudoku boards/sec by applying constraint propagation.

+Trying to see if I can commit